-So, I'm going to post reviews of the last 5 books I've read - as I read another one I'll take the last one of the list (although I will leave some on for longer that that!)
+So, I'm going to post reviews of the last few books I've read - as I read another one I'll take the last one of the list (although I will leave some on for longer that that!)

 Very highly recommended.